msande231/msande231.github.io/assignment1.markdown

 **Due Date: Thursday, October 13**

+**Submission instructions**:
+We ask that all project files (for calculations, the report, etc.) be uploaded to Canvas, and that a PDF of the report be uploaded to Gradescope.
+You can download Microsoft Office for free by visiting [https://uit.stanford.edu/software/office](https://uit.stanford.edu/software/office) if you need it to write the report.

+Finally, to help make sure your team gets the deliverables submitted correctly, here's a project submission checklist:

+1. Write the names of all your group members, and your group number, into each file you submit.
+This is important to complete, as we may assign individual grades if we see major discrepancies between different parts of the project, so that everyone is treated fairly.
+2. Write the names of each group member and which parts of the project (that is, parts 1 through 3) they worked on at the top of your project PDF generated from the Word solution template.
+If all three or four of you worked on each part, that's fine, of course.
+If you split it up in any way, that's fine as well.
+For example, you can write: "Person A (part 1, part 2); Person B (part 2, part 3); Person C: (part 1, part 3)''.
+3. Go to the People page on Canvas, hit the Groups tab, and ensure that you're in the right group with the right people.
+If there's anyone else in your group who you are not working with, please email the TA team so that they can be moved to the right group.
+We'll be using these groups to assign grades, so it's very important that they're correct.
+4. Now, submit all files you made to create your report to the assignment on Canvas.
+This includes Python scripts, Jupyter notebooks, the submission PDF, etc. Only one person has to submit the files.
+Your group and its members will automatically be recorded on the submission.
+5. Finally, please submit just the report PDF, generated from the Word solution template, on Gradescope.
+On Gradescope, the group is not automatically recorded, so you'll have to select your group members when you submit.
+Only one person has to submit the PDF.

+Good luck!

+**Assignment description:**

 In this assignment, you\'ll investigate gender *[homophily](https://en.wikipedia.org/wiki/homophily)* on Twitter.
 In the process you\'ll learn about APIs, streaming